This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-This recipe is easy to customize.
+This small batch French toast recipe is easy to customize.

-Pumpkin Spice French Toast: Mix a spoonful of pumpkin purée and a pinch of pumpkin spice into the egg mixture before dipping the bread.
+Pumpkin Spice: Mix 1 tablespoon of pumpkin purée and a pinch of pumpkin pie spice into the egg mixture before dipping the bread.
+A good option during the fall.

 How To Make French Toast For One